reid47/rewidget/README.md

 # rewidget

-*a work-in-progress...*
+_a work-in-progress..._

 This repository contains both the core `rewidget` components and the documentation/styleguide app that demonstrates them.

-The core library is located in the `components` directory.
+The components are located in the `src` directory, and the documentation app is located in `docs`.